 Brookdale Farms Fun

-Brookdale Farms charges admission, but it’s pretty reasonable and includes almost everything.
+Brookdale Farms charges a pretty reasonable admission, and it includes almost everything.
 It’s $6 for kids 4 to 11 and $9 for anyone over 12.
 Kids under three are free.
 Included is access to the maze, a wagon ride, a “cow train” for the younger kids, a huge inflatable slide, a bounce house and playground with zip line, and a barn full of animals to pet.

 The only thing not included are pony rides, knockerball and ammo for the pumpkin chunkin.

-The hayride is pretty nice at Brookdale and best of all–it actually goes somewhere.
+The hayride is pretty nice at Brookdale and best of all, unlike some farms, it actually goes somewhere.
 The driver takes you around the corn field, through a beautiful shaded lane and across the field to the pumpkin patch, sling shots/pumpkin cannon and the animal barn.

 Two Mazes of Fun and Fear